whs/django-static-compress/README.md

 After compressing the static files, _django-static-compress_ still leaves the original files in _STATIC_ROOT_ folder.
 If you want to delete (to save disk space), change `STATIC_COMPRESS_KEEP_ORIGINAL` to `False`.

 If the file is too small, it isn't worth compressing.
 You can change the minimum size in KiB at which file should be compressed, by changing `STATIC_COMPRESS_MIN_SIZE_KB`.

+If you want to create gzip file with stronger compression, replace `'gz'` with `'gz+zop'` in `STATIC_COMPRESS_METHODS`.
+Zopfli compressor will then be used.
+But be aware that it takes longer time and higher CPU usage to do compressing.
+That may not be what you expect on ARM embedded computer.

 ## File size reduction